Servings: About 20 Croissants

 6. After 30 minutes, remove the dough from the refrigerator.
 Deflate it slightly with your fingertips and flour your work surface.
 Turn the dough out onto the work surface and use a rolling pin to shape the dough into a 10×10 inch square.

-10. The following day, remove the dough from the fridge.
+- The following day, remove the dough from the fridge.
 Cut the dough in half and place the second half back in the fridge until ready to use.
-Roll out the first half of the dough into a 8×15 inch rectangle.
+Roll out the first half of the dough into an 8×15 inch rectangle.

-11. Use a knife to make small cuts in 3 inch increments down the longer side of the dough.
-Cut the dough into 3×8 inch rectangles, then cut rectangle in half at an angle to create a triangle-like shape.
+- Use a knife to make small cuts in 3-inch increments down the long side of the dough.
+Cut the dough into 3×8 inch rectangles, then cut the rectangle in half at an angle to create a triangle-like shape.

-12. Roll the triangles up starting from the larger side, making sure to keep one side flat as you roll.
-Place the croissants onto a parchment-lined baking sheet.
+- Roll the triangles up starting from the larger side, making sure to keep one side flat as you roll.
+Place the croissants on a parchment-lined baking sheet.
 Cover the croissants with a kitchen towel and let proof for 2-3 hours.
 The croissants will not double in size but be significantly larger.